woosting/linux/contents/apt/listings.md

 ## Aptitude

+List all installed software:

 ```
 $ aptitude search '~i ?section(non-free)
 ```

->	With:
->	`non-free` declaring the search space limit to non-free packages.
+>	With: `non-free` declaring the search space limit to non-free packages.